ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   **To do:** Include more explicit formulas to make it clearer exactly how the above two options work.
 Also, be clearer with notation for population parameters vs. statistical estimates.
+Perhaps researchers should also figure out if the law of total variance (approach 1) is preferred to the moments approach (2) because of the numerical stability issue.
 Also, somewhere (perhaps not here) describe the alternative definitions of mean and variance as person-time-weighted averages.

 .. todo::